fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I ran CANALCDBUT and it did not get recognised by CBUS.

-I ran CANTOTEM and it did connect to CBUS but only with a node identity of 65535 which I could not change.
+I ran CANTOTEM and it did connect to CBUS but only with a node number of 65535 which I could not change.
 It needs a longer connecting link.

 ## Codes